miloscomplex/miloscomplex/README.md

 # 👉 Hello, my name is Michael Sutton.
 I like to make websites.
 Generate dynamic, enticing visual solutions by utilizing code and comprehensive visual communication and design knowledge.
 Experienced in Ruby on Rails, JavaScript, React/Redux, HTML, and CSS programming, and robust visual design/communication background with a deeply rooted understanding of visual design.

-## 👋 Full-Stack Software Engineer | React, Redux, JavaScript, HTML, and CSS
+## 👋 Full-Stack Software Engineer | React, Redux, JavaScript, Node.js, HTML, CSS.

 - 👀  I’m interested in UI, data-visualization, web design, React